 While other Open Development Mekong sections are dedicated to agriculture, extractive industries, and banking and financial services, this section looks at a number of other key industries of specifically manufacturing, construction, and tourism and gaming.
 All three are important sources of employment and income in the region.

-Laos’ and Cambodia’s tourism from international sources is strongly influenced by casino-gaming development.
-There are at least 32 casinos in the border areas of Cambodia and Laos, which suggests strong demand from Thailand, Vietnam, and China, where casino gambling is illegal.6
+Laos’ and Cambodia’s tourism from international sources is influenced by casino-gaming development.
+There are over 70 casinos in Cambodia, mostly in border areas, and three in Laos, catering to demand from Thailand, Vietnam, and China, where casino gambling is illegal.11

 - Economy and commerce